camerxnlol/6104-fa25-team-project/design/functional_design/development_plan.md

 ### 3.2 Frontend Complexity & Performance (Globe, Visualizations)

-**Risk**
-* Globe or map UI and passport visualization may be time-consuming or slow on some devices.
+**Risk**: Globe or map UI and passport visualization may be time-consuming or slow on some devices.

 **Mitigations**
 * Start with a simple country list/grid, then layer on a globe visualization
 * Look for existing code on interactive globe UIs

-**Fallbacks**
-* If the globe cannot be displayed for a user, a country list/grid or a 2D map should exist as a fallback
+**Fallbacks**: If the globe cannot be displayed for a user, a country list/grid or a 2D map should exist as a fallback

-Here are 2 extra risks you can drop into your “Risks / Mitigations / Fallbacks” section.
-I’ll write them in Markdown so you can just paste them.

 ### 3.3 Abuse of the Reporting System

-**Risk**
-* The reporting/flagging system could be abused (e.g., coordinating against certain genres/countries, or users mass-reporting songs they personally dislike)
+**Risk**: The reporting/flagging system could be abused (e.g., coordinating against certain genres/countries, or users mass-reporting songs they personally dislike)

 **Mitigations**
 * Explore rate-limit reporting actions by user
 * Group reports by type/reason (e.g., “offensive content”, “misleading/incorrect country”, “low quality”)
 * Use a combination of signals to hide content (e.g., # of unique reporters, diversity of reporters, severity reason) instead of a simple raw count.

-**Fallbacks**
-* In the scope of this class project, it's not very realistic that the reporting system could be abused, but if this were a real-world app, reporting could be a two-stage model where content is first marked as “under review” (soft warning), but only removed from default views once a human/moderation pass verifies the reports.
+**Fallbacks**: In the scope of this class project, it's not very realistic that the reporting system could be abused, but if this were a real-world app, reporting could be a two-stage model where content is first marked as “under review” (soft warning), but only removed from default views once a human/moderation pass verifies the reports.

 ### 3.4 Cultural Sensitivity & Perceived Stereotyping in Recommendations

-**Risk**
-* Country-based recommendations and cultural deep dives might inadvertently reinforce stereotypes or only recommend Westernized global music, which might make users from those regions may feel misrepresented or offended
+**Risk**:  Country-based recommendations and cultural deep dives might inadvertently reinforce stereotypes or only recommend Westernized global music, which might make users from those regions may feel misrepresented or offended

 **Mitigations**
 * Emphasize diversity (both music type and popularity vs. underground) within each country in the prompt design
 * Provide transparent descriptions/disclaimers that recommendations are a starting point rather than an authoritative representation of a culture.
 * The reporting system when used properly can help refine country-level recs over time.
 *
-**Fallbacks**
-* If we lack confidence in certain countries’ coverage, start with a smaller “featured countries” set where we have stronger, more vetted recommendations, and clearly label others as “experimental”.
+**Fallbacks**: If we lack confidence in certain countries’ coverage, start with a smaller “featured countries” set where we have stronger, more vetted recommendations, and clearly label others as “experimental”.